 At the time when Siddhartha Gautama lived, Northern India was composed of numerous and small independent states competing for resources.
 This was a time when the traditional religious order in India was being challenged by a number of new philosophical and religious schools that were not in line with the orthodox Indian religious views.
 The Vedic philosophy, theology and metaphysics, along with its ever growing complexity of rituals and sacrificial fees, was being questioned.
 Materialistic schools were running wild in India, undermining the reputation and authority of the priestly class, leading to a temporary religious anarchy which contributed to the development of new religions.
 By the time Siddhartha Gautama was born, the intellectual decay of the old Brahmanic orthodoxy had begotten a strong skepticism and moral vacuum which was filled by new religious and philosophical views.

 Siddhartha’s ideas have some similarities with the work of Kapila, an Indian sage who lived probably about two centuries earlier.
-Both were concerned with providing relief from suffering for humanity.
+Both were concerned with providing humanity with a relief from suffering.
 They discarded the remedies proposed by the Vedic rites, especially the sacrifices; they considered these rites to be cruel because of their strong connection with the slaughter of living beings.
 Both of them believed that knowledge and meditation were the true means of salvation.
 Also, they both strived to attain a state of human perfection and their approach was purely agnostic.
 However, the parallels go no further.
 Kapila organized his views in a system of philosophy that has not a hint of sympathy for mankind in general.
 The Buddha, on the other hand, delivered his message with a living, all-embracing sympathy and a deep concern for the poor and the oppressed.
 He preached in favour of the equality of men (which was largely forgotten in the Indian society during his time) and opposed inequalities and abuses of the caste system.

 The Historical Buddha